phf/dupes/README.md

 It's very simple:

-	dupes path-to-root
+	dupes rootpath1 rootpath2 ...

-The command will walk the directories under `path-to-root` and examine all *regular* files.
-It'll print pairs of paths, separated by an empty line, for each duplicate it finds.
-It'll also print some statistics at the end:
+The command will walk the directories under each rootpath and examine all *regular* files.
+It'll print pairs of paths, separated by an empty line, for each duplicate it finds across all roots.
+It'll also print statistics at the end:

 ```
 $ dupes ~/Downloads/Stuff/